AquaWoid/csv-reader/README.md

 When cloning just use "npm install" to install all dependencies.

 The Datasets that were used as reference for developing the application are found under the "public" directory inside the repo.
 The Pantheon Project is provided under the CC-BY-SA 4.0 License.
 The Shifting Seas Dataset is provided under the Apache 2.0 License.
-Both of these are open source licensed which allow redistribution.
+Both of these are open source licenses which allow redistribution.

 Datasets used for prototyping:
 Pantheon Project: Historical Popularity Index: https://www.kaggle.com/datasets/mit/pantheon-project \